owengage/chess/README.md

 Basic chess engine!
 If you build the 'play' executable to you can play a very unpolished game of chess.
 Don't expect to win, it'll just end the game instead.

+Due to the design of the `available_moves` function, it doesn't return moves that capture the king, as they would not be valid moves.
+Coupled with the Chess engine trying to optimise the board value by just summing pieces, the engine never tries to actually win, since there are no moves it evaluates that take the king.
+This means the engine plays fine until you get near to the end game, at which it falls apart.

+I believe `available_moves` should not return these king taking moves: they're not valid moves!
+Instead I'll encode the fact that a move is checkmate in the returned moves.
+This way the evaluation can give this a high favour.

 ## TODOs

 * [x] Write chess game and ability to generate all legal moves